Juniper/amt-vlc/README.md

 # amt-vlc
 Module for the VLC media player leveraging AMT functionality

-Added AMT access module to VLC.
+This is the repository used to develop an AMT access module for VLC.
+This module has been merged into the mainline branch of VLC 4.0.0 and can be used by downloading any 4.0.0 nightly build of VLC after Nov 11, 2019 from https://nightlies.videolan.org/

+The precompiled binaries in this repository are posted for historical purposes.
+It is recommended to use mainline VLC code.

 To use:
 - Open VLC
 - File->Open Network or Control-N
 - In URL, type out the stream you want with the following format: 'amt://[source_addr]@[group_addr]'